mdupont315/cart-react-frontend/README.md

-## Project Name -  adventurous-sweater-7809 (Digital Xpress)
+## Project Name -  civil-kettle-7397 (Click Cart)

-Digital Xpress is ECommerce Website & is a clone of Reliance Digital.
-It is used for buying the electrical products, Home Appliances & other kind of products.
-Digital Express Digital Stores are bigger in size than the other format Digital Xpress Mini Stores.
-It is one of the largest electronics retailers in India with over 5,000 products in its inventory.
+Click Cart is E-Commerce Website & is a clone of Flipkart shopping website.
+Flipkart Private Limited is an Indian e-commerce company, headquartered in Bengaluru, and incorporated in Singapore as a private limited company.
+The company initially focused on online book sales before expanding into other product categories such as consumer electronics, fashion, home essentials, groceries, and lifestyle products.